SuperAsahi/mysm64hack/sound/README.md

 or `sound/sequences/<version>/`, and can optionally be given in disassembled form -- see `include/seq_macros.inc` for more details on the format.

-The repo gitignores .m64 and .aiff files by default, unless they include "custom" somewhere in the name (including in a directory name).
+The repo git ignores .m64 and .aiff files by default, unless they include "custom" somewhere in the name (including in a directory name).
 Thus, for new custom-made samples and sequences it is advisable to include that substring in the file name (this also helps distinguish custom sounds from ones from